Skip to Content

 Candidates whose research is funded from commercial sources should have a very clear understanding as to their obligations to the funding organisation and its obligations to them.
 For example, should a candidate’s research findings prove commercially valuable, the candidate should not be hindered by the funding organisation from completing the requirements for the Doctoral degree.
 In turn, the funding organisation must be assured of the confidentiality of such findings both before and after submission of the thesis.
 In particular, the examination process, involving internal and outside examiners, must be conducted with proper confidentiality (the DRC has a Confidentiality Agreement available, which is sent to the examiners at the time of thesis submission).
 Furthermore, candidates have the right to embargo their completed thesis in the University library for a period of up to two years to enable them and/or the funding organisation to protect their intellectual property rights and to exploit the initial commercial advantages of the research.
 Please note however, that under University regulations, the abstract must still be available online, so this should be written with sufficient generality to protect the embargo.
 (A more detailed abstract may be supplied for examination purposes only).

-The committee typically consists of the Head of Academic Unit (Nominee); the candidate’s main supervisor; one or more of the candidate’s co-supervisors; and, at least one other knowledgeable academics in a relevant field who have not been directly involved in the project and who are experienced doctoral supervisors (they may or may not be Massey staff).
+The committee typically consists of the Head of Academic Unit (Nominee); the candidate’s primary supervisor; one or more of the candidate’s co-supervisors; and, at least one other knowledgeable academics in a relevant field who have not been directly involved in the project and who are experienced doctoral supervisors (they may or may not be Massey staff).

 The confirmation proposal typically comprises: